How Do You Cancel A Credit Card?

 You may notice a minor hit to your credit score if you cancel your credit card.
 Fortunately, this should only be a temporary ding.

-Your credit score is based on various factors, but these are the ones that can impact closing a credit card.
+Your credit score is based on various factors, but these are the areas that can impact closing a credit card:

 1. Utilization ratio (30% of your credit score)

-Of these three factors, credit utilization rate is the one that will most impact your score.
+Of these 3 factors, your credit utilization rate is the one that will most impact your score.
 Credit utilization is based on the amount of available credit you use compared to your total credit amount.

 Closing a credit card will reduce the total available credit under your name, meaning that your current spending will make up a higher percentage of your total credit.

-If the ideal credit utilization ratio is around 30% and you are hovering around that range, cancelling a credit card and losing that access to credit could push you a lot higher than that, which will cause your score to drop.
+If the ideal credit utilization ratio is around 30% and you're hovering around that range, cancelling a credit card and losing that access to credit could push you a lot higher than that, causing your score to drop.

 2. Credit history (15% of your credit score)

-If you have had a credit card for a long time (and you've kept it in good standing), it positively impacts your credit score.
-Lenders like to see a high average age for your accounts and consider the length of your credit history.
+If you've had the same credit card for a long time – and kept it in good standing – it positively impacts your credit score.
+Lenders consider the length of your credit history significant and prefer to see a high average age for your accounts.

 Cancelling your longest-standing credit card can make a minor dent in your credit history – if you're considering which card to cut, a more recent one might be the better choice.